 - Gently mix the wet ingredients into the dry until just combined.

 - Heat oil (in a cast iron skillet, preferably) to 365-375 degrees and drop the batter into the oil by spoonful.

 - Fry until golden brown – usually 3 minutes per side)

 - You can spray a bit of non-stick spray on a small scoop or use two spoons – one for the batter and one to push the batter off the spoon into the hot oil so the hush puppy doesn’t break in the grease!

 - Instead of whole milk, try it with buttermilk, or add a teaspoon of lemon juice or vinegar to your whole milk about 5 minutes before adding it.

 - We chose this recipe so you could really make it your own!
 Add your own seasoning preferences – garlic, green onion, sriracha, Bojangles’ fry seasoning – get creative!

 Enjoy Our Hush Puppies at NC Seafood Restaurant in Raleigh Today!

 If reading about hush puppies makes you hungry, but you don’t want to cook, come down to N.C.
 Seafood!
 We’ve got heaping platters of shrimp, scallops, catfish and more on our menu, and we’re proud to be voted the best Calabash Seafood in Raleigh.
-Call in a takeout order today at 919-833-4661 or sit down for dinner, and we won’t forget the hush puppies!
+Order takeout online today or sit down for dinner, and we won’t forget the hush puppies!